mingyeeee/RUhacks2021/README.md

 ![](./computer-vision/img/aruco_markers.png)

-The markers hare detected using `vision.py` and depending on which simulation was identified by MobileNet a real-time augmented reality simultaion will be displayed.
+The markers are detected using `vision.py` and depending on which simulation is identified by MobileNet a real-time augmented reality simultaion is rendered on the surface